aku006/bixly-interview-test/README.md

 * `car_curr_mileage` and `car_service_interval` is meant to be represented in miles Not following the first three points will not allow you to create a new car or update an existing one.

-Add three cars; these can be any of your choosing.
+We will add three cars; these can be any of your choosing.
 You can use a random VIN generator for the `car_vin` field.
-Fill in the respective fields, and then send a `POST` request after all have been filled out.
+Fill in all of the respective fields in the Value column, and then send a `POST` request after they have been filled out.
 Each time you send a working `POST` request, you should get something like this in the response menu:

     {
         "id": <id number>,